manala/ansible-roles/README.md

 ### User account configuration

-The `manala_proftpd_user_template` key is made to define users allow to acces to FTP storage.
+The `manala_proftpd_users_template` key is made to define users allow to acces to FTP storage.

 ```yaml
 manala_proftpd_users: